MrRichDean/DeanAndDaughtersStore/README.md

 - Hit F5 to run code, this should open a browser with the following url https://localhost:5001/swagger/index.html where you can use the api
 - Alternatively, go to the Store.UnitTests project and run the BooksControllerTests tests

-ASSUMPTIONS:
-1. Users of the code can readily access and have permissions to SQL
-2. I haven't used the Swagger "Generate Server" before but I went down that route as I thought it would get me as close to the spec as possible, which I would assume you would prefer over any alternative.